-Particulars of the Group's retirement benefits are set out in notes 2.12(i) and 9(b) to the consolidated financial statements.
+Particulars of the Group's retirement benefits are set out in notes 3 and 8(b) to the consolidated financial statements.

 MANAGEMENT CONTRACTS

 No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the financial year under review.